chaussen/chinese-character-teaching/README.md

 7. xlsxwriter: for Kahoot spreadsheet file generation

 1-4 are necessary for card making.
 5 is optional for game.
-6 and 7 are required for Kahoot.
+3, 4, 6 and 7 are also required for Kahoot processor.

 ## API Reference